Join Us

 How to make your own burger buns

-Do you ever find yourself holding forth on a topic you hadn’t realised you cared about?
-You know, someone asks you an innocuous question in passing about the merits of slow cookers, or the best way to grow cabbages, and before you know it, 20 minutes has passed and you’re still grandstanding.
+Have you ever found yourself getting passionately caught up in a topic you didn’t even know you cared about?
+Like when someone casually asks about the benefits of slow cookers, or what’s the best way to grow cabbages, and next thing you know, you’ve been talking animatedly for 20 minutes.

 Click here to get more.

-Egg-washed to ensure glossy tops, and scattered with sesame seeds, this really is a top burger bun.
-My husband, who loves burgers so much he is in a WhatsApp group devoted to them, declared these the best burger buns he’d ever had.
-So if you’re making the most of the warm bank holiday weather, why not try making your own burger buns for your barbecue?
+These buns are egg-washed for a glossy finish and sprinkled with sesame seeds.
+My husband, who is in a WhatsApp group devoted to burgers, claims these are the best burger buns he's ever had.
+So, why not make your own burger buns this holiday for your barbecue?

 Makes 8-12 buns